No passwords, No popups, No cost, No AI:

 September 9, 2010

-Hi, Michael
+A. Hi, Michael

 There can be a number of permits required and a variety of agencies involved.
 Generally the single most urgent one is a "permit to discharge" because any rinse water is regulated and it is harder to hold onto copious volumes of rinse water than your more concentrated waste products.
 The usual starting point for that permit is your local POTW.
 There may also be a local, regional, or state Right-to-Know law where you must publish any hazardous materials on hand.

-But I am not so sure that a jeweller who does electroplating suddenly becomes an electroplating jobshop as opposed to remaining a jeweler; you might want to scan the EPA rules to see if there is a category for jewellers.
+But I am not so sure that a jeweler who does electroplating suddenly becomes an electroplating jobshop as opposed to remaining a jeweler; you might want to scan the EPA rules to see if there is a category for jewelers.
 I hear only praise for the seminars put on by companies like Lion Technologies that review the regulatory situation and cover local as well as national issues, and I would urge you to find one.
 The California chapters of the plating associations have monthly meetings that often cover regulatory issues.
 Good luck.

 Regards,